On the Northcott property for special values of L-functions: Heights and their relations to special values of L -functions

+Let us notice that several Diophantine properties of canonical heights have been studied in the literature.
+For instance, if $A$ is an abelian variety defined over a number field $F$, and $D \in \operatorname{Div}(A)$ is ample, then it is known that the pair of functions $\{\hat{h}_{A,D}, \deg \colon A(\overline{F}) \to \mathbb{R} \}$ has the Northcott property, as a consequence of Northcott's original work \cite{Northcott_1950}.
+Moreover, as we mentioned already in \cref{sec:Bogomolov}, the work of Ullmo \cite{Ullmo_1998} and Zhang \cite{Zhang_1998} shows that for every sub-variety $X \subseteq A$ the restriction of $\hat{h}_{A,D}$ to $X^\ast(\overline{F})$ has the Bogomolov property, where $X^\ast$ denotes the complement of the union of those positive-dimensional sub-varieties of $X$ which are translates of abelian sub-varieties of $A$ by torsion points.
+Finally, one can formulate an analogue of Lehmer's problem for these heights, as explained in \cite{David_Hindry_2006}, and prove analogues of Dobrowolski's bound in this setting, see for instance \cite{Ratazzi_2004, Carrizosa_2009}.
+In the analogous case of Drinfeld modules, there is also \cite{Denis_1992, Bosser_Galateau_2019}.

-The canonical height is related to special values of $L$-functions by a far reaching program initiated by the seminal work of Gross and Zagier (see \cite{Gross_Zagier_1986,Gross_Kohnen_Zagier_1987}, as well as the modern reviews \cite{Conrad_2004,Yuan_Zhang_Zhang_2013}).
+To conclude this subsection, let us recall that canonical heights are related to special values of $L$-functions by a far reaching program initiated by the seminal work of Gross and Zagier (see \cite{Gross_Zagier_1986,Gross_Kohnen_Zagier_1987}, as well as the modern reviews \cite{Conrad_2004,Yuan_Zhang_Zhang_2013}).
 This was later continued by the groundbreaking works of Kudla and collaborators (see \cite{Gross_Kudla_1992,Kudla_1997}).
 We refer the interested reader to the survey article \cite{Kudla_2004}, as well as to the monograph \cite{Kudla_Rapoport_Yang_2006}.
-Finally, we mention the recent work of Li and Zhang \cite{Li_Zhang_2019}, which settles the local Kudla-Rapoport conjecture in the unitary case. \end{example}
+Finally, we mention the recent work of Li and Zhang \cite{Li_Zhang_2022_Unitary,Li_Zhang_2022_Orthogonal}, which settles the local Kudla-Rapoport conjecture in the unitary and orthogonal case.

-In the following, example we focus on the case of abelian varieties, for which a more intrinsic definition of height has been given by Faltings in \cite{fa86}.